to all folks interested in the Kalamazoo Academy of Rock

 Cost - for the 10 week fall session: $500 (Workshop Band $395).
 For the 16 week winter/spring session: $740 (Workshop Band $600).
 Summer session is also 10 weeks at $500 (Workshop Band $395).
 Tuition is payable in monthly installments or lump sum.

-The Gigs - Our session ending show for fall session will be on November 16, 2012 will be at the 411 Club - 411 S. Westnedge.
-We have also played for RibFest, Bill Wright’s Rock for Kids, and the Boiling Pot festivals.
+The Gigs - We end each session with a performance in a real rock club!
+Current we play at the 411 Club - 411 S. Westnedge.
+We have played RibFest every year since 2010.
+We've also performed at Bill Wright’s Rock for Kids, and the Boiling Pot festivals.
 These are held at the Arcadia Festival Site in downtown Kzoo.
 We get on the main stage and play with a big pro sound system in front of hundreds of people!
 As other opportunities to “play out” arise, we take advantage of them.
-In 2011 we did some blues at the 411 Club.

 Giving back to the community - Rock music has a proud tradition of social awareness and supporting worthy causes with concerts.
 We at KAR think this is an important tradition to pass on.
 We played Bell's Eccentric Cafe on December 9, 2012 and along with Bell's raised $2,285.50 for the Boys and Girls Clubs of Kalamazoo.
 On January 29, 2012 we put on a benefit show with the proceeds going to Active Water and Family and Children Services, two causes that the bands chose.
 Our April 2011 spring performance had all proceeds go to Japanese earthquake/tsunami relief.
 With the help of the audience and The Strutt we were able to raise over $600 for the cause.